- Fitness to Practise *New*

 - Pharmacists are knowledgeable in the physicochemical, biological and pharmacological properties of the Drug substance; the science and technology of the manufacturing of the various forms of medicinal Products, and the cost-effective and safe use of medicines in Patients so that optimal therapeutic outcomes can be achieved.

-- Some pharmacists are also involved in the manufacturing, sale, marketing, distribution, and research and development of medicines.
+- Some pharmacists are also involved in the manufacturing, regulation, sale, marketing, distribution, and research and development of medicines.

 2. What is the difference between Pharmacy and Pharmacology?

 - Pharmacology is the branch of biomedical science that is concerned with the study of drug action, which exerts a biochemical and/or physiological effect, on the cell, tissue, organ, or organism.
 More specifically, it is the study of the interactions that occur between a living organism and chemicals that affect normal or abnormal biochemical functions.